igemsoftware/Toronto-2015/notes/notes-Sep-3-2015.md

     * can view and entire species as one metabolite, and zoom into it to see internal reactions
     * need to have this sort of structure on multiple levels, using **compartments** and **subsystems**.
 This is to balance the eternal fight between 'showing too much data' and 'showing data in a meaningful way'
 * currently, there is no optimize button.
 Add a backend route to take the new modify model (POST request with Content-Type:application/json) and optimize using COBRApy.
 * improve UI. right now its pretty bad.
-Can someone can make some mockups for this using [https://balsamiq.com/products/mockups/](https://balsamiq.com/products/mockups/) or Photoshop.
+Can someone can make some mockups for this using [Balsamiq mockups](https://balsamiq.com/products/mockups/) or Photoshop.
 Getting screenshots of nice lookings sites helps a lot too.
 * improve usability. tutorials, legend, tooltips. etc.
 * write backend routes to employ our acFBA pipeline